Budget Feasible Mechanisms: General Submodular Functions

-Given the characterization above, we can now show that the threshold payments are no more than a constant factor away from agents' proportional share.
-This is a key property which guides the design of the allocation rule.
-For a subset of agents $X$ which will be specified later, our solutions will be of the form $W = f(c,X\setminus\{i_{max}\}) \cup \{i_{max}\}$ where $i_{max} = \textrm{argmax}_{j\in X}V(\{j\})$.
+The characterization above allows us to include a slightly modified version of the proportional share allocation rule in our mechanism, with threshold payments that are guaranteed to be no more than a constant factor away from agents' proportional contribution.
+This is a key property which guides the design of our mechanism.